 If you suspect your own behaviour is abusive:

-- Call the Doncaster Domestic Abuse Helpline on 0800 4701505 (all calls are confidential).
+- Call the Doncaster Domestic Abuse Helpline on 0800 4701505 (all calls are confidential) or e-mail them on firstname.lastname@example.org.
 Specialist advisors can help you change your behaviour for the better.

 - Call the Respect Helpline on 0808 8024040.